 The most distinctive feature of the flag is the white depiction of Angkor Wat, the iconic temple complex that stands as a symbol of Cambodia's rich architectural and cultural heritage.
 This representation on the flag not only showcases Cambodia's historical greatness but also serves as a source of national pride and identity.

-Usage and Significance of the Cambodian Flag
+Usage and significance of the Cambodian flag

 The flag of Cambodia holds profound significance as a national symbol, embodying the spirit of independence, cultural heritage, and unity.
 It is prominently displayed during national celebrations, ceremonies, and official events.
 The flag flies on government buildings, schools, and public institutions, serving as a daily reminder of Cambodia's identity and values.